GCStatus/api-gcstatus/DONE.md

   - [x] SQS
   - [x] Change notifications and transactions generation to SQS
   - [x] Create async processes
+- [x] Missions system
+  - [x] Create missions for the users
+  - [x] Add possibility to create missions for specic users
+  - [x] Missions can have the possibility to reward with coins and experience
+  - [x] Create transaction for coins addition on mission complete
+  - [x] Create notification for mission complete
+  - [x] Add message to SQS
+- [x] Award titles on level pass if applicable
+- [x] Award titles on missions complete if applicable
+- [x] Title system
+  - [x] Create titles requirements
+  - [x] Add posibility to purchase some titles by coins
+  - [x] Some titles could be earned by doing missions/quests
+  - [x] Some titles could be earned just getting some level

 ### Post MVP